 “The tread works well in both on and off-road environments, although they're going to flounder in really muddy situations, and for off-bike applications they're confident even in the slipperiest of surfaces – such as the floor of a gent's toilet in a pub.”

-The two-bolt Giro Civila Women’s road shoes (£84.99) that we recently reviewed are designed for more recreational riding.
+Shoes like the two-bolt Giro Civila Women’s road shoes that we recently reviewed are designed for more recreational riding.

 “They are easy to walk in, comfortable for the job and the grippy sole sections offer a much better likelihood of staying on your feet on a tiled or laminate floor than many shoes offering equivalent performance,” we said.